xrdocs/design/_blogs/2019-11-01-converged-sdn-transport-hld.md

   - Service Provider Network - Integration with Central Office or with Data Center

+### Ethernet VPN Hardware Support

+In CST 3.0 EVPN ELAN, ETREE, and VPWS services are supported on all IOS-XR devices.
+The ASR920 running IOS-XE does not support native EVPN services, but can integrate into an overall EVPN service by utilizing service hierarchy.
+Please see the tables under Flat and Hierarchical Services for supported service types.

 ### Multi-Homed & All-Active Ethernet Access

 Figure 21 demonstrates the greatest limitation of traditional L2